ByDr. Brennan Commerford, D.C.·Last reviewed: July 2026

 What is the best form of Magnesium?

-Albion® Magnesium Bisglycinate Chelate Buffered is our top-rated form of Magnesium — the form we recommend for its High Absorption bioavailability.
-We compared 12 forms in our formulary.
+Albion® Magnesium Bisglycinate Chelate Buffered is our top-rated form of Magnesium — the form we recommend for its exceptional bioavailability, and we compared 8 forms in our formulary to rank it.
+Across these forms there is up to 16x absorption difference between magnesium oxide and bisglycinate forms, so the form you choose can meaningfully change how much you absorb.

 ✓ Top Pick: Albion® Magnesium Bisglycinate Chelate Buffered